BYU College of Fine Arts and Communications: History

 In the 1958, the university allotted a portion of its budget to construct a fine arts center.
-The building was projected to cost $5 million, 80 percent of which came directly from the Church.
+The building was projected to cost $5 million, 80 percent of which came directly from the LDS Church.
 Internationally acclaimed architect William L. Pereira was hired to design the building and construction on the Franklin S. Harris Fine Arts Center (HFAC) began in 1962.
 It was completed in 1964 at a cost of $7 million making it the most expensive building on campus at the time.
 While the HFAC was under construction, another major change was made to the college – the university's administration approved the addition of a Department of Communications to the growing college.

 The department's addition to the college officially changed its name to the College of Fine Arts and Communications.
 The new department adopted the former Department of Journalism (formerly housed in the College of Humanities and Social Sciences), the broadcasting program (formerly housed in the Department of Dramatic Arts and the photography program (formerly housed in the Department of Visual Arts.
 Responding to a request from the university's administration, the college piloted an academic advisement program.
 In 1973, the College Advisement Center opened its doors.
 It was the first center of its kind on campus, offering one-on-one consultations to students regarding their class schedules and graduation plans.
 The pilot program was successful and the College of Fine Arts and Communications Advisement Center became the model for similar centers started across campus.

-From 1968 to 1974 the Department of Theatre operated the Brigham Young University Touring Repertory Theatre.
+From 1968 to 1974 the Department of Theatre operated the BYU Touring Repertory Theatre.
 The program was set up like professional repertory theaters with actors learning multiple parts for multiple productions.
 The program toured regularly and had a total of approximately 200,000 spectators.

-In 2003 the BYU Adlab was created and has won numerous student advertising awards.
+In 2003, the BYU Adlab was created and has won numerous student advertising awards.
 The college continued to undergo numerous changes and transitions over the years, but the most significant change occurred in 2009 when university added the Department of Dance (The department had previously been housed in the former College of Health and Human Performance prior to its dissolution in the summer of 2009.).

+In 2022, as the new Music Building neared completion and the HFAC began preparations for demolition, the departments of Art, Design, and Theatre and Media Arts, as well as administrative offices, moved into the West Campus Buildings, a mix of repurposed and new buildings on the site of the former Provo High School.
+In early 2023, the Music Building opened for use and the HFAC was demolished.